yasminsoltani/Olympics-Dataset-/Olympics Dataset from techTFQ/Olympics Dataset.md

 #### 16. Identify which country won the most gold, most silver and most bronze medals in each olympic games
+Write SQL query to display for each Olympic Games, which country won the highest gold, silver and bronze medals

 ```sql
  with temp as